Trump signs order to pay TSA employees after Congress fails to agree on DHS funding

 House Republicans reject Senate deal

-The blowback from House Republicans to the Senate funding deal that passed early Friday came quickly.
+The Senate passed a funding deal early Friday, but blowback from House Republicans came quickly.
 House Speaker Mike Johnson, upon opening the chamber for business, accused Democrats of playing a dangerous game and said he needed to talk with fellow Republicans about how to proceed.

 After a lengthy conference call, Johnson blasted the Senate's action and announced that the House would be going in a different route.
 “This gambit that was done last night is a joke,” Johnson said.

-Johnson said House Republicans would instead seek to pass a bill that would fund the entire department until May 22.
-He also said he had spoken with Trump about the House Republican plan and the president supported it.
+Instead, the House on Friday night passed a bill to fund the entire department through May 22.
+The vote was 213-203.
+Johnson said he had spoken with Trump about the House Republican plan and the president supported it.

 House Republicans were livid that the bill passed by the Senate does not fund Immigration and Customs Enforcement and Border Patrol.
 Democrats refused to fund those departments without changes to immigration enforcement practices.

-“We're going to do something different,” Johnson said.
-He challenged the Senate to take up the House's short-term fix to fund Homeland Security into May — assuming that bill does pass the House, which is uncertain.
+"We're going to do something different,” Johnson said.
+He challenged the Senate to take up the House's short-term fix to fund Homeland Security into May.

-But senators have left town after voting to fund most of DHS, so it would take time for them to return if the House ends up passing a different measure.
+But senators left town after voting to fund most of DHS, so it would take time for them to return once the House passes a different measure.
 And even if they were to return, Senate Democratic leader Chuck Schumer made clear the House GOP plan would be “dead on arrival in the Senate, and Republicans know it.”

-House Democratic leader Hakeem Jeffries said his party’s members are prepared to support the Senate bill.
+House Democratic leader Hakeem Jeffries said the Senate-passed bill would clear the House with Republican and Democratic votes if Johnson would allow it to be voted on.

 What's in the Senate compromise